ravi-kumar7/documentation/docs/middleware/android-sdk.md

 2. PAN Card
 3. Photo

-E-KYC is available for Address proof for a hazel free journey.
+E-KYC is available for Address proof for a hassle-free journey.

 ### Loan offer and Agreement